Vyral/bud-gragg/_drafts/an-update-for-home-sellers.md

 {% include youtube.html %}

-The market has changed a bit, but can sellers still get a great price for their home?
-Let’s find out.
+<center>The market has changed a bit, but can sellers still get a great price for their home?
+Let’s find out.</center>

 Today we’ll be taking a quick look at how our current market affects sellers in particular.